 Vesting-Plan participants are immediately vested in all of their own contributions and attributable earnings.
 Participants are also immediately vested in any agency matching contributions and attributable earnings.
-In order to be vested in the agency automatic (1%) contributions, a FERS employee must have either 2 or 3 years of service as described in section 8432(g) of FERSA.
-FERS employees who are not vested and who separate from the Federal Government forfeit all agency automatic contributions and attributable earnings.
+In order to be vested in the agency automatic (1%) contributions, a FERS employee must have either 2 or 3 years of service and a BRS participant must have 2 years of service as described in section 8432(g) of FERSA.
+FERS and BRS employees who are not vested and who separate from the Federal Government forfeit all agency automatic contributions and attributable earnings.

-Forfeitures-Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. §8432(g)) and agency contributions forfeited due to retirement coverage corrections made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), as of December 31, 2017 and 2016, totaled \$48,140,043 and \$42,392,774 respectively.
+Forfeitures-Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. §8432(g)) and agency contributions forfeited due to retirement coverage corrections, the majority of which are made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$41,764,124 and \$48,140,043 for the twelve month period ended December 31, 2018 and 2017, respectively.
 Under FERCCA, when a participant's retirement coverage is corrected from FERS to CSRS, any excess agency contributions are forfeited to the Plan.
 All forfeitures are used by the Plan to offset accrued administrative expenses.
 If the forfeited funds (along with participant loan fees) are not sufficient to meet all administrative expenses, earnings on investments are then charged.